awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/lambda-preprocessing.md

    }
 ```

-For more information about adding permissions policies, see [Authentication and Access Control for Amazon Kinesis Data Analytics](authentication-and-access-control.md)\.
+For more information about adding permissions policies, see [Authentication and Access Control for Amazon Kinesis Data Analytics for SQL Applications](authentication-and-access-control.md)\.

 ## Lambda Preprocessing Metrics<a name="lambda-preprocessing-metrics"></a>

-You can monitor the number of Lambda invocations, bytes processed, successes and failures, and so on, using Amazon CloudWatch\.
+You can use Amazon CloudWatch to monitor the number of Lambda invocations, bytes processed, successes and failures, and so on\.
 For information about CloudWatch metrics that are emitted by Kinesis Data Analytics Lambda preprocessing, see [Amazon Kinesis Analytics Metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/aka-metricscollected.html)\.

 ## Using AWS Lambda with the Kinesis Producer Library<a name="lambda-preprocessing-deaggregation"></a>

 The [Kinesis Producer Library](http://docs.aws.amazon.com/streams/latest/dev/developing-producers-with-kpl.html) \(KPL\) aggregates small user\-formatted records into larger records up to 1 MB to make better use of Amazon Kinesis Data Streams throughput\.
-Although the Kinesis Client Library \(KCL\) for Java supports deaggregating these records, you must use a special module to deaggregate the records when you use AWS Lambda as the consumer of your streams\.
+The Kinesis Client Library \(KCL\) for Java supports deaggregating these records\.
+However, you must use a special module to deaggregate the records when you use AWS Lambda as the consumer of your streams\.

 To get the necessary project code and instructions, see the [Kinesis Producer Library Deaggregation Modules for AWS Lambda](https://github.com/awslabs/kinesis-deaggregation) on GitHub\.
 You can use the components in this project to process KPL serialized data within AWS Lambda in Java, Node\.js, and Python\.
-You can also use these components as part of a [multi\-lang KCL application](https://github.com/awslabs/amazon-kinesis-client/blob/master/amazon-kinesis-client-multilang/src/main/java/com/amazonaws/services/kinesis/multilang/package-info.java)\.
+You can also use these components as part of a [multi\-lang KCL application](https://github.com/awslabs/amazon-kinesis-client/blob/master/amazon-kinesis-client-multilang/src/main/java/software/amazon/kinesis/multilang/package-info.java)\.

 ## Data Preprocessing Event Input Data Model/Record Response Model<a name="lambda-preprocessing-data-model"></a>